 Sidenote: When the device is sold as Sage, it includes a single wall basket as well.

-Overall, this machine is just a great value for the money.
-You’ll be able to make good espresso and lattes with a few hours of practice.
+Overall, this machine is an excellent value for the money.
+With a few hours of practice, you’ll be able to make good espresso and lattes.

 Read my full Breville Bambino review here.